hemicharly/api-gateway-grpc-microservice/README.md

-## Gateway API and gRPC microservice with Typescript and Python
+## Gateway API and gRPC microservices with NodeJs and Python

-Gateway API and gRPC microservice example of crud with typescript in nodejs and python
+Gateway API and microservices in gRPC with nodejs and python.
+Examples for study purposes.

 <p align="center">
     <img src="architecture.png" />